Get 80% off your plan for your first 6 months.*

 • Intellectual property: Patents, trademarks, or proprietary processes

-Revenue-based valuation multiplies your annual sales by an industry-specific number.
-Unlike earnings-based methods that focus on profit, this approach values your business based on total sales volume, making it useful for high-growth companies with lower current profits.
+Revenue-based valuation multiplies your annual sales by an industry-specific multiplier.
+Unlike earnings-based methods, this approach values your business on total sales volume rather than profit.

 Times revenue formula